stoplightio/spectral/docs/reference/openapi-rules.md

 Path parameters are correct and valid.

-1. For every parameter referenced in the path string (i.e: `/users/{userId}`), the parameter must be defined in either `path.parameters`, or `operation.parameters` objects (Non-standard HTTP operations will be silently ignored.)
+1. For every parameter referenced in the path string (i.e: `/users/{userId}`), the parameter must be defined in either `path.parameters`, or `operation.parameters` objects (non-standard HTTP operations will be silently ignored.)

 2. every `path.parameters` and `operation.parameters` parameter must be used in the path string.